Mardi Gras in the United States: Mobile

 Mobile, founded by Bienville in 1702, is known for having the oldest organized Mardi Gras celebrations in the United States, beginning in 1703.
 It was also host to the first formally organized Mardi Gras parade in the United States in 1830.

 Mobile's Mardi Gras celebrations revolve around mystic societies, private social organizations that have been a fundamental part of the social and business fabric of the city.
 The mystic societies are organizations, similar to krewes in New Orleans, that present parades, masked balls, and activities for the enjoyment of its members, guests, and the public.
 Mystic society membership is secret.
 The mystic societies build colorful Carnival floats and parade throughout downtown Mobile during the Carnival season with masked society members tossing small gifts, known as "throws", to the parade spectators.

 Throws were first introduced in Mobile during an 1837 Cowbellion de Rakin Society parade.
 They initially consisted of sugar plumbs, kisses, and oranges.
 Currently, throws may be trinkets, candy, cookies, peanuts, women's panties, artificial roses, stuffed animals, doubloons, cups, hats, can coolers, Frisbees, medallion necklaces, bead necklaces of every variety, and the iconic Moon Pies.

 Mobile's mystic societies give formal masquerade balls, known as bal masqués, which are almost always invitation only and are oriented to adults.
 Attendance at a ball requires that a strict dress code, or costume de rigueur, be followed.
 The formal dress code usually involves full-length evening gowns for women and white tie with tails for male invited guests, and masked costumes for society members.
 The balls feature dramatic entertainment, music, dancing, food, and drinks.
 Balls are usually based upon a theme which is carried out through scenery, decorations, costumes, and a tableau vivant.

 Mobile first celebrated Carnival in 1703 when French settlers began the festivities at the Old Mobile Site.
 Mobile's first Carnival society was organized in 1704, when Nicholas Langlois founded Société de Saint Louis.

-In 1711 it was renamed the Boeuf Gras Society (Fatted Ox Society) (1711–1861).
+In 1711 it was renamed the Societe du Boeuf Gras (Fatted Ox Society) (1711–1861, 2022–present).
 In 1830 Mobile's Cowbellion de Rakin Society was the first formally organized and masked mystic society in the United States to celebrate with a parade.
 The Cowbellions got their start when Michael Krafft, a cotton factor from Pennsylvania, began a parade with participants' carrying rakes, hoes, and cowbells.
 The "Cowbellions" introduced horse-drawn floats to the parades in 1840 with a parade entitled, "Heathen Gods and Goddesses".
 The Striker's Independent Society was formed in 1843.
 It is the oldest surviving mystic society or krewe in the United States.